 Not everybody can build or buy a log home, but using log accents can give you some of the same appealing rustic charm and rugged beauty of a cabin.
 Instead of building an entire log home, you can add in pieces here and there to suggest the sensibility of a frontier or forest cabin without altering the structure of your home.

-Choices include log siding for your exterior or interior, log furniture, adding twig railings or log stairs and posts.
+Choices include log siding for your exterior or interior, log furniture, adding twig railings or building log stairs and posts, or creating a warm and cozy cabin bathroom.
 It's only limited by your own creativity and the availability of materials and craftsmen.

 One of the ways to add log accents is with the use of log siding.
 Log siding is lumber cut like slices from a log, with a rounded front face but a flat backside.
 This can be installed over a stud exterior wall or other siding, with the result being the look of a log building without having to move.